Statistical analysis of periodic data in neuroscience: Background

 \section{Background}

 }

-A widely used paradigm in many branches of neuroscience is to drive the nervous system using periodic stimuli.
+A widely used approach in many branches of neuroscience is to drive the nervous system using periodic stimuli.
 This entrains neural responses at the stimulation frequency, resulting in high signal-to-noise ratios relative to single stimulus presentations.
-These periodic responses, often called the \emph{steady-state} or \emph{frequency following} response, can be recorded using invasive methods from single neurons (Enroth-Cugell and Robson, 1966) and local field potentials (Morrone et al., 1987), or with non-invasive electroencephalography (EEG) and magnetoencephalography (MEG) systems, both in humans (Norcia et al., 2015) and in diverse animal species including insects (Afsari et al., 2014), birds (Porciatti et al., 1990), rodents (Hwang et al., 2019) and primates (Nakayama and Mackeben, 1982).
-Steady-state methods are used to measure early sensory responses in vision (Regan, 1966), hearing (Rees et al., 1986) and somatosensation (Snyder, 1992), and closely related paradigms have been developed to target specific stimulus features such as orientation (Braddick et al., 1986), and facial expression (Gray et al., 2020) and identity (Liu-Shuang et al., 2014).
-In fMRI research, \emph{travelling wave} methods (Engel et al., 1994; Sereno et al., 1995) are used to map the retinotopic responses of early visual cortex using stimuli that change periodically in spatial position.
-Finally, physiological reflexes such as the pupillary response to light can be entrained in a similar way (Spitschan et al., 2014).
+These periodic responses, often called the \emph{steady-state} or \emph{frequency following} response, can be recorded using invasive methods from single neurons \citep{Enroth-Cugell1966} and local field potentials \citep{Morrone1987}, or with non-invasive electroencephalography (EEG) and magnetoencephalography (MEG) systems, both in humans \citep{Norcia2015} and in diverse animal species including insects \citep{Afsari2014}, birds \citep{Porciatti1990}, rodents \citep{Hwang2019} and primates \citep{Nakayama1982}.
+Steady-state methods are used to measure early sensory responses in vision \citep{Regan1966}, hearing \citep{Rees1986} and somatosensation \citep{Snyder1992}, and closely related paradigms have been developed to target specific stimulus features such as orientation \citep{Braddick1986}, and facial expression \citep{Gray2020} and identity \citep{Liu-Shuang2014}.
+In fMRI research, \emph{travelling wave} methods \citep{Engel1994, Sereno1995} are used to map the retinotopic responses of early visual cortex using stimuli that change periodically in spatial position.
+Finally, physiological reflexes such as the pupillary response to light can be entrained in a similar way \citep{Spitschan2014}.